ivo-toby/skynet-mcp/README.md

 Skynet-MCP includes Docker support for containerized development and deployment.

-### Dockerfile

-The project includes a Dockerfile that:
+The project includes a Dockerfile and docker-compose.yml file that:

 - Uses Node.js 20 Alpine as the base image
 - Sets up the application environment
 - Installs dependencies
 - Builds the TypeScript code
-- Exposes port 3000 for the server
+- Exposes port for the server

-### Docker Compose

-The docker-compose.yml file provides a complete development environment with:

-- The Skynet-MCP application container
-- Redis for state management and persistence
-- Volume mounts for local development
-- Environment variable configuration

 To start the full environment: